Canonical Supermartingale Couplings: Regularity of Spence--Mirrlees Functions

 \emph{relaxed second-order Spence--Mirrlees} if

 and \emph{relaxed supermartingale Spence--Mirrlees} if $f$ is relaxed second-order Spence--Mirrlees and $-f$ is relaxed first-order Spence--Mirrlees. \end{definition}

 \begin{proposition} Let $f:\R^{2}\to\R$ be Borel and relaxed second-order Spence--Mirrlees.
-There exists a Polish topology $\tau$ on $\R$ such that $f$ is $\tau\otimes\tau$-continuous.
+There is a Polish topology $\tau$ on $\R$ such that $f$ is $\tau\otimes\tau$-continuous.
 Moreover, $\tau$ refines the Euclidean topology and induces the same Borel sets. \end{proposition}

 \begin{proof} We begin by constructing the functions $f_{n}$; the topology will be defined in the last step.

 \emph{Step 1: Regularity in $y$.} We first suppose that $f$ vanishes along the $y$-axis,